TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Bug: path specification for assets doesnt fully work on Windows

-- allow modifications after re-export
+- in editor, allow modifications after re-export

-- in flavours, identify by filenames and flavour names not by ids
+- in exported flavours, identify by filenames and flavour names not by ids

-- write to streflop dev about that copysign should be bivariate

 - during akimbo, only drop when the G is released, not right away when it is pressed
 	- when G is still held, you can press either LPM or RPM to decide which weapon to drop